Office 365 performance tuning using baselines and performance history

 Office 365 lives inside a high-capacity, dedicated Microsoft network that is steadily monitored not just by automation, but by real people.
 Part of the role of maintaining the Office 365 cloud is building-in performance tuning and streamlining where it's possible.
 Since clients of the Office 365 cloud have to connect across the Internet, there is a continuous effort to fine-tune the performance across Office 365 services too.
 Performance improvements never really stop in the cloud, and there is a lot of accumulated experience with keeping the cloud healthy and quick.
 Should you experience a performance issue connecting from your location to Office 365, it's best not to start with, and wait on, a Support case.
 Instead, you should begin investigating the problem from 'the inside out'.
 That is, start inside of your network, and work your way out to Office 365.
 Before you open a case with Office 365 Support, you can gather data and take actions that will explore, and may resolve, your problem.

 Be aware of capacity planning and limits in Office 365.
 That information will put you ahead of the curve when trying to resolve a performance issue.
-Here's a link to the Office 365 Platform Service Description.
+Here's a link to the Microsoft 365 and Office 365 service descriptions.
 This is a central hub, and all the services offered by Office 365 have a link that goes to their own Service Descriptions from here.
 That means, should you need to see the standard limits for SharePoint Online, for example, you would click SharePoint Online Service Description and locate its SharePoint Online Limits section.

 Make sure you go into your troubleshooting with the understanding that performance is a sliding scale, it's not about achieving an idealized value and maintaining it permanently (if you believe this is so, then occasional high-bandwidth tasks like on-boarding a large number of users, or doing large data migrations will be very stressful -- so do plan for performance impacts then).
 You can, and should, have a rough idea of your performance targets, but a lot of variables play into performance, therefore, performance varies.
 That's the nature of performance.